 Kathak Dancer and Choreographer

-Founder and artistic director of Kathaprana Dance Academy Melbourne, Sanchita Abrol is a cultural entrepreneur and a thought leader.
+Founder and artistic director of Kathaprana Dance Academy Melbourne and Melbourne Kathak Festival, Sanchita Abrol is a cultural entrepreneur and a thought leader.

 Sanchita grew up in India and began Kathak dance at 5 years of age.
 A disciple of India’s most celebrated Kathak Guru and Maestro of the present age Padma Shri Guru Shovana Narayan, she is an active part of her Guru’s Asavari Institute repertoire.
 Her training in her early years was with Guru Teerath Ajmani and Late Guru Ved Vyas.